topbanner

 Single molecule techniques have uncovered the working principles of classic motor proteins, such as myosin, kinesin, and ATP synthase, which are responsible for muscle contraction, intracellular transport, and energy metabolism, respectively.
 However, these powerful methods have only scarcely been applied to study the mitotic spindle machinery.
 We are developing in vitro, cell-free motility assays using purified spindle components and bringing advanced single molecule techniques into this research area.
 Much of our work is carried out in collaboration with other members of the Seattle Mitosis Club, especially the laboratories of Sue Biggins, Trisha Davis, and Linda Wordeman.
 We focus on many areas fundamental to spindle function:

-How are chromosomes coupled to spindle microtubules?
+How are chromosomes coupled to the tips of spindle microtubules?
 Chromosomes attach via kinetochores to the tips of spindle microtubules, sustaining tensile load continuously, even as the tips assemble and disassemble under their grip.
-Uncovering how such strong yet dynamic coupling occurs is crucial for understanding mitosis.
-We found that the Ndc80 complex, a primary kinetochore component conserved across eukaryotes, is sufficient by itself to form such attachments.
+Uncovering how such strong yet dynamic tip-coupling occurs is crucial for understanding mitosis.
+We found that the Ndc80 complex, a primary kinetochore component conserved across eukaryotes, is sufficient by itself to form such attachments (pdf).
 Individual Ndc80 complexes form 'slippery' (i.e., diffusive) bonds with the microtubule, supporting a biased diffusion mechanism where ensembles of Ndc80 permit thermally-driven and externally-forced movement along the filament, while resisting complete detachment from the tip.
-The strength of Ndc80-based coupling is enhanced by addition of the Dam1 or Ska complexes in yeast or humans, respectively.
-Enhancement by Dam1 requires oligomerization, likely into a microtubule-encircling ring.
+The strength of Ndc80-based coupling is enhanced by addition of the Dam1 complex (pdf) and Stu2 (pdf) in yeast, or by the Ska complex (pdf) in humans.
+Enhancement by Dam1 requires oligomerization (pdf), likely into a microtubule-encircling ring.
+Recently, we reconstituted tip attachments using seven recombinant yeast kinetochore subcomplexes that span all the way from centromeric nucleosomes to dynamic microtubule tips (pdf).
 These observations provide a foundation for studying how kinetochores drive chromosome movement, how they sense and correct attachment errors, and how they regulate the cell cycle.

 KT cartoon